US191/ctdSeaProcessing/README.md

 	- Fill in the 'configuration.ini' file with the cruise information and the directory paths,

-	- The workspace file will be used for the entire cruise.
+	- The workspace file will be used for the entire cruise,

+	- Launch ctdSeaProcessing under Matlab.